To use Login Window Mode for 802.1X authentication on your Mac, here's what you need:

 - Choose Apple () menu > System Preferences, then click Users & Groups.

 - In the sidebar, click Login Options.
-You might need to click in the lower left corner and authenticate before you can make changes.
+You may need to click in the bottom left-hand corner and authenticate before you can make changes.

 You can also use a configuration profile to set the login window to display the name and password fields.